Overview

 work and applicable fee before THG provides services on a fee basis.
 An

-review; investment management (including performance reporting); education
+insurance review; investment management (including performance reporting);

 Under this engagement, THG may provide investment advisory services

-relative to the client’s 401(k) plan assets, for which THG will manage the client’s
+related to the client’s 401(k) plan assets, for which THG will manage the client’s

 account comprised of investment options available through the applicable